Simulating Fokker-Planck equations via mean field control of score-based normalizing flows: Theoretical background

-Since the FP equation \eqref{eq:FP_b} is time homogeneous, i.e. $b(x)$ does not depend on $t$, the FP equation admits a stationary distribution $\pi(x)$ under mild regularity condition such as the Foster--Lyapunov criteria \cite{meyn1993stability}.
+such that the SDE \eqref{eq:SDE_x} admits a unique global strong solution on any finite time interval $[0,T]$ \cite{mao2007stochastic}.
+Since the FP equation \eqref{eq:FP_b} is time-homogeneous, i.e. $b(x)$ does not depend on $t$, the FP equation admits a stationary distribution $\pi(x)$ under mild regularity condition such as the Foster--Lyapunov criteria \cite{meyn1993stability}.
 This $\pi(x)$ satisfies the stationary FP equation

 We define the Kullback–-Leibler (KL) divergence as

 Then, the FP equation satisfies the following entropy dissipation property. \begin{proposition}[Dissipation of relative entropy] Let $\rho$ be the solution to the FP equation \eqref{eq:FP_b}, then